Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 HSV B.37 - jump shot over-cut effect and examples

-In general, the best technique advice is to use a light jump cue with a hard tip, keep your grip and wrist as relaxed as possible, and follow the generally-recommended stroke best practices.
+In general, the best technique advice is to use a light jump cue with a hard tip, keep your grip and wrist as relaxed as possible, follow the generally-recommended stroke best practices, and be aware of various elevated-cue effects.
 More advice can be found in "VEPS GEMS - Part XV: The Jump Shot" (BD, March, 2011).
 Others things not mentioned in the article include: 1.)
 Most of your weight will be on the front foot and bridge hand, and 2.)
 It can be more difficult to jump the ball on worn and thin cloth.

-Tom Simpson also has some good jump shot instructional videos on YouTube: part 1 and part 2.
-The dart stroke is useful if you need to reach in front of you or if you need high cue elevation for a close-range and/or short landing jump.
+Tom Simpson also some good jump shot instructional videos on YouTube: part 1 and part 2.
+The dart grip and stroke is useful if you need to reach in front of you or if you need high cue elevation for a close-range and/or short-landing jump.
+In general, the normal (under-hand) stroke is more accurate than the dart (over-hand) stroke.

-Here are some good drills, from Disc IV of the Video Encyclopedia of Pool Practice (VEPP), for practicing and improving your jump shot technique:
+Here are some good drills, from Vol. IV of the Video Encyclopedia of Pool Practice (VEPP), for practicing and improving your jump shot technique:

 For a standard grip and standard cue length, I've found after lots of work: